Latest Updates1657 views

 RBI Guidelines February 2019 Update

-The Reserve Bank of India (RBI) in its bi-monthly monetary policy review held on February 7 has lowered its repo rate (key lending rate) by 25 basis points to 6.25 percent.
+The RBI in its bi-monthly monetary policy review held on February 7 has lowered its repo rate (key lending rate) by 25 basis points to 6.25 percent.
 The committee has also decided to change its monetary policy stance to ‘neutral’ from ‘calibrated tightening’, indicating higher chances of the further rate cut in the coming months if inflation persists within tolerable limits.

 Now that RBI has decided to reduce the repo rate, which means lenders may cut their Marginal Cost of Funds Based Lending Rates (MCLR), making loan EMIs cheaper.